hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/ai/openai/model/training.md

 **Interconnections:**

 The code clearly shows interdependencies with the `gs` (Google Cloud Storage/similar service) module for file access and credentials, the `src.utils` module for JSON handling, and the OpenAI API for model interactions.
 The `src.logger` module is crucial for reporting events and errors during the process.
-The `main` function acts as the entry point to the application, demonstrating usage of the `OpenAIModel` class.
+The `main` function acts as the entry point to the application, demonStarting usage of the `OpenAIModel` class.